 Sharing Unpublished Works with Reviewers

-- Option 2: Go to Export and export a PDF copy of your work in its entirety to email to them for them to review.
+- Go to Export and export a PDF copy of your work in its entirety to email to the peer reviewer.

 Send reviewers the following open textbook review criteria to help guide their feedback.
-Feel free to modify this criteria as needed to ensure useful feedback on your specific work.
-Remember to include a review deadline and brief overview of the work and its intended audience.
+Feel free to modify this criteria as needed to ensure useful input on your specific work.

 - Comprehensiveness: Does the text adequately cover the topic(s) addressed?